hisorange/inductor/readme.md

 ### How is this achieved?

 Inductor reads the database to understand your current state, and then it compares it with the desired state to calculate what has to be done to achieve the given form.
-There is no magic in this, borring exceptions all over the place, blueprint diffentiations and basic translations.
+There is no magic in this, borring exceptions all over the place, schema diffentiations and basic translations.

-For example you add a new "cart_value" column to your blueprint, inductor detects that the current table does not have this column and runs an alter table query to add it.
+For example you add a new "cart_value" column to your schema, inductor detects that the current table does not have this column and runs an alter table query to add it.
 The same goes for removing and changing.

 Of course this is not a trivial deal, sometime there is a lot of analysis has to be done before the system can make the right decision, but the good side is, that as a programmer you had to go through those cases manually, and this system already understands complex changes like, you add a secondary primary key to your table, so it has to remove the old constraint which only contained a single column and create a new one with both column included.